 JPMorgan Chase has a fortress balance sheet and significant liquidity and earnings power.
-JPMorgan Chase ended the year with a Basel I Tier 1 common ratio of 10.7%, compared with 11% at year-end 2012.
-The Firm estimated that its Tier 1 common ratio under the Basel III Advanced Approach on a fully phased-in basis, based on the interim final rule issued in October 2013, was 9.5% as of December 31, 2013.

-(The Basel I and III Tier 1 common ratios are non- GAAP financial measures, which the Firm uses along with the other capital measures, to assess and monitor its capital position.)
+The Firm maintains significant excess capital, ending the second quarter with Basel I Tier 1 common capital of \$147 billion and a Tier 1 common ratio of 10.4%, including the impact of Basel 2.5 rules that became effective at the beginning of this year.
+The Firm estimated that its Basel III Tier 1 common ratio was approximately 9.3% at June 30, 2013, including the estimated impact of final Basel III rules issued in July 2013.
+(The Basel I and III Tier 1 common ratios are non- GAAP financial measures, which the Firm uses along with the other capital measures to assess and monitor its capital position.)